 Trained as interdisciplinary scholar in Science & Technology Studies (STS) and empirical philosophy, I am interested in the ethics of societal engagement practices – both in the arts and in the sciences.
 I see these practices as forms of encultured ethics.

 Starting point is the changing role and place of ethics in our Western (affluent) society.
 Ethical deliberation is no longer limited to academia, special committees, or religious fora (if it ever was).
-In a society where continuous (technological) change is the imperative, reflection on what to do and how to live has become part and parcel of our daily busyness.
-We do ethics all the time, everywhere.
+In a society where continuous (technological) change is the imperative, reflection on what to do and how to live has become part of our daily busyness.

-In my work, I try to find answers to these questions by studying the use of emerging technologies, scientific concepts, art works, and design processes.
-My aim is to show how ethics is constitutive for these cultural practices, and to encourage and cultivate a responsive attitude and ethical sensibility among designers, artists, scientists and engineers.
+In my research, I especially focus on how we use (socially engaged) art and emerging science and technologies to address questions of what means to do and be good.
+My aim is to show how ethics is constitutive for these practices, and to encourage and cultivate a responsive attitude and ethical sensibility among designers, artists, scientists and engineers.